Montana-class battleship

-Their intended armament would have been twelve 16 in Mark 7 guns in four 3-gun turrets, up from the nine Mark 7 guns in three turrets used by the Iowa class.
+Armament would have been twelve 16 in Mark 7 guns in four 3-gun turrets, up from the nine Mark 7 guns in three turrets used by the Iowa class.
 Unlike the three preceding classes of battleships, the Montana class was designed without any restrictions from treaty limitations.
-With increased anti-aircraft capability and substantially thicker armor in all areas, the Montanas would have been the largest, best-protected, and most heavily armed US battleships ever, and the only ones to rival the Empire of Japan's s in terms of displacement.
+With increased anti-aircraft capability and substantially thicker armor in all areas, the Montanas would have been the largest, best-protected, and most heavily armed US battleships ever, and the only ones to rival Japan's s in terms of displacement.

 Preliminary design work for the Montana class began before the US entry into World War II.
 The first two vessels were approved by Congress in 1939 following the passage of the Naval Act of 1938.
-The Japanese attack on Pearl Harbor delayed the construction of the Montana-class.
-The success of carrier combat at the Battle of the Coral Sea and, to a greater extent, the Battle of Midway, diminished the perceived value of the battleship.
-Consequently, the US Navy chose to cancel the Montana-class in favor of more urgently needed aircraft carriers as well as amphibious and anti-submarine vessels.
+The Japanese attack on Pearl Harbor delayed the construction of the Montana class.
+The success of carrier combat at the Battle of the Coral Sea, and to a greater extent the Battle of Midway, diminished the perceived value of the battleship.
+Consequently, the US Navy first delayed, and later cancelled, the Montana class in favor of more urgently needed aircraft carriers as well as amphibious and anti-submarine vessels.